dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 - An object specified when the current isolate _i_ was created, for example through the invocation of `Isolate.spawnUri` that spawned _i_, or the null object if no such object was supplied.
-  A dynamic error occurs unless the run-time type of this object is a subtype of the declared type of the corresponding parameter of `main`.
+  A dynamic error occurs if the run-time type of this object is not a subtype of the declared type of the corresponding parameter of `main`.

 If `main` cannot be called with two positional arguments, but it can be